trawick/edurepo/STATUS.md

 9. objective display needs link to browsing of class
 11. objective display shows each type of material in its own box
 13. MyEdjectives lets range of dates be selected; by default, range is previous school day + this school day + next school day
-1. MyEdjectives should display teacher name instead of teacher e-mail

 Three worst issues for developers
 =================================